ECC-BFMC/Documentation/source/vehicletoeverything.rst

 Localization system and mapping
 ''''''''''''''''''''''''''''''''''
-An indoor localization system is available.
-It aims to detect and send upon connection the relative position for each robot on the race track.
-The localization system is based on ROS2 in combination with a series of UWB devices.
-It has four main components: server, robot client(cars) and anchor device and tag device.
+This indoor localization systems aims to detect and send upon connection the relative position for each robot on the race track.
+The localization system is based on ROS2 in combination with a series of UWB devices from Quorvo (DWM1001-DEV).
+It has four main components:
+- server,
+- robot client(competitors cars),
+- anchor devices,
+- Tag devices (made of a RPi+DWM).
-The anchors are set into know positions on the track.
-The tag devices, communicate with the anchors in order to get their position on the map; then the tags connect to the server and sends in the location data.
-The server collects and stores the data from the tag devices (location on map) and waits for connections from the robot clients; then, upon connection, it serves the desired data to the clients.
-Down below a picture describing the proccess.
+The anchors position on the track is measured and configured.
+The tag devices, communicate with the anchors in order to get their position on the map, and the RPi which is connected to the tag, gets this position;
+The server knows the ip's of the tag device and, upon request from the robot clients, it returns this ip.
+The robot clients, after having the IP of the desired device (written on the device itself), connects to it and waits for continuous positions.
+All this is done via the given APi.

 .. image::  images/Localisation_system.png
   :align: center